centuryhopper/CustomNugetPackages/HandyBlazorComponents/README.md

   - Here we show the pop up in a non-blocking and asynchronous way:
     - _ = stackedHandyToast.ShowToastAsync("Error", "Something went wrong.
 Please try again later...", HandyToastType.ERROR);

+- **HandyFormTracker**:
+  - <HandyFormTracker />
+  - Add this to any page with a form.
+This component is essentially a wrapper around a javascript call that will keep track of the dirtiness of a form, meaning whether edits have been made to the form.
+If so then the user will get a confirmation popup whenever they navigate away from or refresh the page

 - **DownloadComponent**:
   - Users can utilize this component to download byte[] values to their local computer
   - <DownloadComponent />